In a Nutshell:

 Juno II black variant and an illustration of the massage rollers and blue arrows pointing left and right, up and down

-That puts the Osaki Juno II in an exclusive club indeed.
+That puts the Osaki Juno II in an exclusive club, indeed.

 In addition to that, the implementation of the techniques is dodgy.
-Rather than a separate button for each technique, you just keep pressing the technique button, which cycles through them.
-So you either have to look up in the manual to see how many button presses take you to your preferred technique, or you just have to memorize it.
+Rather than a separate button for each technique, you keep pressing the technique button, which cycles through them.
+So you have to look up in the manual to see how many button presses take you to your preferred technique, or you have to memorize it.

 That’s not the worst thing in the world, but it does make the chair “fiddly” and kind of annoying to use in the longer term.